JaviMaligno/CNNclouds/README.md

 ## Description

 The training set, contained in the 'cloud' folder, is made of three folders, each for a type of cloud: cirrus, cumulonimbus and cumulus.
 Each of these folders contains 20 images, making a total of 60 images (this is a rather small dataset).
+I augmented the train dataset via rotations.
 Below there is an example of each type of cloud.

   <p align = "center">